Brain Injury Lawyers in Omaha, NE

 Suffering from a TBI?
 Get the Compensation You Deserve!

-At Burnett Wilson Law, we provide attentive representation to clients who have suffered head and brain injuries.
+At Burnett Wilson Law, our TBI lawyers provide attentive representation to clients who have suffered head and brain injuries.
 We understand that a serious head or brain injury could have long-term effects, preventing you from maintaining gainful employment and from doing the things you once enjoyed.
 If you have suffered a head or brain injury, you may be able to receive compensation for medical expenses, pain and suffering, emotional distress, lost wages, and other damages.

+Need to pursue a brain injury claim?
 Contact our Omaha brain injury lawyers today to discuss your case in a free consultation.

 Head Injuries – Causes & Types